-2. Virgin birth, resurrection and miracles didn’t happen during the time of Jesus.
+2. Virgin birth, resurrection and miracles did not happen during Jesus' time.

-This perception is based on a naturalistic worldview, where everything is explained from a materialistic stand point.
-It contradicts the New Testament as well as history, because e.g. apostolic fathers, such as Josephus and Talmud have referred to miracles that happened through Jesus or the disciples.
+This view is based on a naturalistic world view, where everything is tried to be explained from materialistic starting points.
+It contradicts the New Testament but also history, because e.g. the apostolic fathers, Josephus and the Talmud have referred to miracles that happened through Jesus or the apostles.

-3. People are fundamentally good.
-The Fall has not happened and there is no sin.
+3. Humans are fundamentally good.
+There has been no fall and there is no sin.

-This view is completely contradictory with the surrounding reality and history.
-Jesus, the Son of God, came to atone real sins, and not just people’s shortcomings.
-Through Him it is possible for everyone to be forgiven for their sins if one regrets them.
-Gospel provides a good message about the forgiveness of sins.
+This view is completely at odds with the surrounding reality and history.
+Jesus, the Son of God, came to atone for real sins, not just deficiencies.
+Through Him, it is possible for everyone to have their sins forgiven if they repent.
+The gospel is good news about the forgiveness of sins.

-4. The Bible is not a special announcement, but a demonstration of people’s religious ideas.
+4. The Bible is not God's special revelation, but a manifestation of people's religious thoughts.

-This perception is typical for those people, who don’t think that Jesus is divine.
-These two things usually go hand in hand.
+This view occurs in people who do not consider Jesus to be divine.
+These things usually go hand in hand.

-5. The essence of Christian faith doesn’t really differ from other religions.
+5. The Christian faith is essentially no different from other religions.

-This view doesn’t respect the teachings of the religions.
-It cannot be true, because there really are differences, e.g., in relation to life after death and to the concept of God.
-Every perception and people behind them should be, of course, respected, but all the perceptions cannot be concurrently true.
+This view does not respect the religions' own teachings.
+It cannot be true, because there really are differences, e.g., regarding life after death and conceptions of God.
+Of course, each view and the person behind them should be respected, but not all views can be true at the same time.

-6. God is solely kind in the sense that there is no judgment or hell.
+6. God is exclusively benevolent so that there is no judgment and no hell.

-As we have already established, this view is based on imagination and on such an imaginary god, who has never been a part of history.
+As stated, this view is based on imagination and an imaginary god that has never operated in history.

-7. Jesus is merely a person and a good teacher, but by no means is he divine.
+7. Jesus is only a good teacher and human being, but by no means divine.

-This one is logically the worst option, as no good teacher would ever present such claims about themselves (the Son of God, Messiah, the Way, the Truth and the Life, the one who has come down from heaven beside God) as Jesus did if they really weren’t true.
-If his claims are false, he cannot be that good of a teacher.
-On the other hand, if his claims are true, he must be divine.
+This is logically the worst option, because no good teacher can make such claims about himself (Son of God, Messiah, way, truth and life, came from heaven) as Jesus made, unless they are really true.
+If His claims are false, He cannot be a good teacher.
+On the other hand, if His claims are true, He must be divine.

-In the end, we’ll have a look at a description about, what can happen to those spiritual teachers, who mislead others.
+Finally, we will look at a description of what can happen to spiritual teachers who mislead others.
 They are also responsible for the misled people.
-God’s will, of course, is not that people would act this way, but that they would be saved and later on lead other people to God’s eternal kingdom.
+Of course, God's will is not that these people act like this, but that they be saved and also bring others to God's eternal kingdom.
 The description is about a preacher in the underworld.

 We stopped at yet another pit of fire and brimstone.
 There was a fairly large man in the pit, and I heard that he was preaching the Gospel!
 I didn’t ask anything anymore.
 I just looked at Jesus, amazed, to get an answer, because He always knew what I was thinking.
 And the Lord answered, “When he was on the earth, he was a preacher of Gospel.”

 I wondered what such a man was doing in Hell. (...)
-He spread his hands as if holding a book and started to read from it, like from the Bible.
+The man spread his hands as if he were holding a book and began to read it as if it were the Bible.

 He read one writing after another, and I thought that this was good.
-Jesus said to the man, with great love in His voice, "Quiet.
-Be still.”
-The man immediately stopped talking and slowly turned to look at Jesus.
+Jesus said to the man, with great love in His voice, "Peace, be quiet."
+Immediately the man stopped talking and slowly turned to look at Jesus.